applidget/flowqueues/README.md

 - Written in Coffee Script
 - Backed by redis
-- Jobs are defined as sequence of tasks (Flow based programming) by the application
+- Jobs are defined as trees of tasks ([Flow based programming](http://en.wikipedia.org/wiki/Flow-based_programming)) by the application
 - Support accurate concurrency tuning for each task

 ##Basic usage